mayonezu216/Awesome-PU-learning/README.md

   - Keywords: PU information gain, PU Gini index, random forest, parallel data mining.
   - <details><summary>Digest</summary> We investigate widely used Positive and Unlabeled (PU) learning algorithms including PU information gain and a newly developed PU Gini index combining with popular parallel computing framework - Random Forest (RF), thereby enabling parallel data mining to learn from only positive and unlabeled samples.
 The proposed framework, termed PURF (Positive Un- labeled Random Forest), is able to learn from positive and unlabeled instances and achieve comparable classifcation performance with RF trained by fully la- beled data through parallel computing according to experiments on both synthetic and real-world UCI datasets.

+- Distributional Similarity vs. PU Learning for Entity Set Expansion. [[paper]](https://aclanthology.org/P10-2066.pdf)
+  - Xiao-Li Li, Lei Zhang, Bing Liu, See-Kiong Ng.
+ACL 2010.
+  - Keywords: Distributional Similarity, PU Learning, Entity Set Expansion.
+  - <details><summary>Digest</summary>
+Distributional similarity is a classic tech- nique for entity set expansion, where the system is given a set of seed entities of a particular class, and is asked to expand the set using a corpus to obtain more entities of the same class as represented by the seeds.
+This paper shows that a machine learning model called positive and unlabeled learning (PU learning) can model the set expansion problem better.

 ## Application Paper in Medical Image Analysis